ikhovind/chess/README.md

 The back-end relies on a number of non-chess related dependencies, all of which can be seen in the Cargo.toml

 ## Improvements
-There engine has many areas of improvements, here broken down into three main categories:
+There engine has many areas of improvements, here broken down into four main categories:

 ### Features